Received a Migration Notice?

 What if I miss my ‘deadline day’?

-If you miss your ‘deadline day’ then you have a further month within which to make a claim for Universal Credit – your ‘final deadline day’.
+If you miss your ‘deadline day’ then you will be given a ‘final deadline day’.
 As long as you make a claim for Universal Credit by your ‘final deadline day’ then your Universal Credit award will start from the day after your Tax Credits came to an end and you will receive any Transitional Protection you are entitled to.

 (See Transitional Protection for information)